mbenson3434/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?
+Closure is used to pull name from the outer function to the inner function.
+You can tell because name is getting fed in to the outer function as an argument.
 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?
+There is no count or any reason that dansRoll() wouldn't just reset with a new roll each time.
 c.
 What is the lexical scope of `newRoll`?
+newRoll can only be used withing the inner function.

 ### Task 3 - Stretch Goals